ODMDev/decisions-in-faas/miniloan-aws-lambda/README.md

 # Setup
 Download or clone this repository.

-    $ git clone git@github.com:awsdocs/aws-lambda-developer-guide.git
-    $ cd aws-lambda-developer-guide/sample-apps/java-basic
+    $ cd decisions-in-faas/miniloan-aws-lambda

-To create a new bucket for deployment artifacts, run `1-create-bucket.sh`.
+To create a new AWS bucket for deployment artifacts, run `1-create-bucket.sh`.
 Or, if you already have a bucket, create a file named `bucket-name.txt` that contains the name of your bucket.

-    java-basic$ ./1-create-bucket.sh
+    miniloan-aws-lambda$ ./1-create-bucket.sh
-    make_bucket: lambda-artifacts-a5e4xmplb5b22e0d
+    make_bucket: lambda-artifacts-XXX

 # Deploy
 To deploy the application, run `2-deploy.sh`.

-    java-basic$ ./2-deploy.sh
+    miniloan-aws-lambda$ ./2-deploy.sh
     BUILD SUCCESSFUL in 1s
     Successfully packaged artifacts and wrote output template to file out.yml.
     Waiting for changeset to be created..